Three brand new jack-up rigs to join UAE drilling giant’s fleet

 UAE-based ADNOC Drilling has inked a deal to acquire three new premium offshore jack-up drilling rigs, as part of its fleet expansion strategy, which will enable it to meet ADNOC’s plan to raise and sustain production capacity.

-The acquisition of three new jack-up rigs for $320 million reinforces ADNOC Drilling’s fast-tracked fleet expansion programme with further acquisitions in the pipeline, the rig owner informed on Monday.
-The firm also confirmed that the cost of this acquisition is part of its three-year guidance on capital expenditure and its strategic growth plans.
+The acquisition of three new jack-up rigs for $320 million reinforces ADNOC Drilling’s fast-tracked fleet expansion programme with further acquisitions in the pipeline, as revealed by the rig owner on Monday.
+The cost of this acquisition is part of the firm’s three-year guidance on capital expenditure and its strategic growth plans.

 Abdulrahman Abdullah Al Seiari, Chief Executive Officer of ADNOC Drilling, commented: “We continue to execute our bold growth strategy as a key enabler of ADNOC’s ambitious production capacity targets.
 The latest acquisition of these premium rigs will be central to our success, and cement our position as one of the world’s largest jack-up rig fleet owners, as we strive to significantly boost revenues and shareholder returns over the coming years.”